johnb30/gdelt_download/README.md

 The schedule_upload mode sets the script to run in the background and request each day at 10:00am the previous date's upload from the server.
 This new download is then uploaded to the indicated Amazon S3 bucket.
-This helps faciliate work using Amazon's Elastic Cloud Compute or Elastic MapReduce environments.
+This helps facilitate work using Amazon's Elastic Cloud Compute or Elastic MapReduce environments.
 Also, due to the uploads to S3, each file is unzipped by default and no option to change this is provided.
 If one wishes, however, it would be trivial to change this within the `get_upload_daily_data` function within the